frontend-labs/micro-css/README.md

 # micro-css
-Image with Stylus to CSS
+Image with Stylus to create CSS

+# 1.0
+This version has Stylus and tools for minimize effort to precompile files.